Ivybridge: Economy

 Ivybridge's earliest known economy relied on the River Erme with a corn mill, tin mill and an edge mill in existence in the town.
 Later development of the town relied on both the River Erme and the railway, which was built in the latter part of the Industrial Revolution of the United Kingdom.
 The largest employer to the town from 1787 Stowford Paper Mill, which led to population growth in the town.
 The paper mill closed in 2013.
 With the expansion of the town in the late 20th century much of the new jobs are in the service sector of industry.
 Due to the A38 Ivybridge's transport to nearby city Plymouth was made possible as a commuter route.
 As a result, a lot of Ivybridge's work or "economy" is made in Plymouth and nearby towns.
 Ivybridge does still have some of its own industry with a small industrial estate at the south of the town and very nearby an industrial estate just to the west at Lee Mill.
 There have been attempts to brand the town as a walking centre for southern Dartmoor.
 There is good access to Dartmoor from the town.
 For example, one route follows the route of the old china clay railway to Redlake in the heart of the moor, another follows the Erme through Longtimber Woods.
 There are other accesses to the Moor.
 The Two Moors Way, which crosses Dartmoor and Exmoor starts in Ivybridge and finishes in Lynmouth on the North Devon coast.

 The shopping area is mainly along Fore Street and Glanvilles Mill and provides many jobs and services for the town, although the local schools combine to be the biggest employers.
 There are some out of town jobs at the Tesco Extra superstore at Lee Mill and Endsleigh Garden & Leisure (Wyevale).
 The town has six traditional public houses: The Sportsmans, the Trehill Arms, the Exchange, the Old Smithy, the Duke of Cornwall and the Imperial.
+As well as a local brewery; Ivybridge Brewing Co an independent brewery and tap room that works with people with a diverse range of disabilities.